dsfx3d/npm-package-development-scaffold/README.md

    npm run setup:release
    ```

-   **Important:** Always use commit script to commit your work.
-Otherwise, the automatic release won't be triggered when you push to Github.
+   **Important:** Always use commit script in `package.json` to commit your work.
+Otherwise, release won't be triggered when you push your changes.

    ```bash
    npm run commit
    ```

-5. And you're ready to develop :muscle:.
-You can now commit and push to GitHub.
-On every feature, fix and breaking commit your package will be released on noth GitHub and NPM.
-You don't have to worry about the
+5. And you're ready to develop :muscle:
+   From now on all you have to do is:

+   1. Make changes to the repository.
+   ii.
+Commit using `npm run commit`.
+   iii. push changes to remote master branch.

+:dart: Voila it's a release

-## What's included
+## What's included?

 ### Typescript